When & How to Use Telemedicine if You’re Feeling Sick

 When to Use Telemedicine

-Telemedicine is a good option when you have mild flu symptoms or have been exposed to the flu to determine if further testing is needed.
+Telemedicine is a good option when you have mild cold, COVID-19 or flu symptoms, or have been exposed to COVID or the flu to determine if further testing is needed.

 You might use telemedicine if you’re experiencing the following minor symptoms or illnesses: